gbiele/Stan_MPI_Threading/README.md

 - the 2nd `real[,]` array holds real valued variables and
 - the `int[,]` array holds integer valued variables.

-In the arrays, the size of the first dimension is equal to the number of shards, the second dimension of the parameter array is the number of shard specific parameters, and the second dimension of the variable arrays is equal to the size of each shard (which has to be constant).
+In the arrays, the size of the first dimension is equal to the number of shards, the second dimension of the parameter array is the number of shard specific parameters, and the second dimension of the variable arrays is equal to the size of a shard (which is constant).

 For the beta binomial regression implemented here